ductrantrong/claude-notifications-go/README.md

 <img width="220" alt="image" src="https://github.com/user-attachments/assets/4b5929d8-1a51-4a15-a3d5-dda5482554cc" />

-Smart notifications for Claude Code task statuses with cross-platform support, webhook integrations.
+Smart notifications for Claude Code with click-to-focus, git branch display, and webhook integrations.

 ## Table of Contents